WICG/first-party-sets/README.md

 # Proposal

-At a high level, a First-Party Set is a collection of domains, for which there is a single "set primary" and potentially multiple "set members."
+At a high level, a Related Website Set is a collection of domains, for which there is a single "set primary" and potentially multiple "set members."
 Only site authors will be able to submit their own set, and they will be required to declare the relationship between each "set member" to its "set primary."
 This declaration will be grounded in the [use cases](#heading=h.4t8m5gy1pn0r) described above and defined by "subsets."

 ## Defining a "set" through use case-based "subsets"